 Have you ever tried melt and pour or cold process soap?
 What was your experience like?
 Leave a comment below, we would love to know more.

-Side Note: This blog post focuses on the different process of making soap and the care involved.
+Side Note: This blog post focuses on the different processes of making soap and the care involved.
 It does not delve into the specific properties of any soap itself, as those would fall under the purview of the FDA as cosmetics or drugs.

 This blog post aims to inform it's readers about saponification, highlighting the care and craftsmanship involved in creating this natural and luxurious product, goat milk soap.